mongodb/specifications/source/auth/auth.rst

 	Yes, that's technically true.
 The issue with doing that is for drivers using connection pooling.
 An application would function normally until an operation needed an additional connection(s) during a spike.
 Each new connection would fail to authenticate causing intermittent failures that would be very difficult to understand for a user.

 Q: Should a driver support multiple credentials?
+    No.

+    Historically, the MongoDB server and drivers have supported multiple credentials, one per authSource, on a single connection.
+It was necessary because early versions of MongoDB allowed a user to be granted privileges to access the database in which the user was defined (or all databases in the special case of the "admin" database).
+But with the introduction of role-based access control in MongoDB 2.6, that restriction was removed and it became possible to create applications that access multiple databases with a single authenticated user.

+    Role-based access control also introduces the potential for accidental privilege escalation.
+An application may, for example, authenticate user A from authSource X, and user B from authSource Y, thinking that user A has privileges only on collections in X and user B has privileges only on collections in Y.  But with role-based access control that restriction no longer exists, and it's possible that user B has, for example, more privileges on collections in X than user A does.
+Due to this risk it's generally safer to create a single user with only the privileges required for a given application, and authenticate only that one user in the application.

-    The server supports multiple credentials.
-If a driver wants to support all of the server, then it needs to support multiple credentials.
-However, since multiple authentications are not supported against a single database, certain mechanisms are restricted to a single credential and some credentials cannot be used in conjunction (GSSAPI and X509 both use the $external database).
+    In addition, since only a single credential is supported per authSource, certain mechanisms are restricted to a single credential and some credentials cannot be used in conjunction (GSSAPI and X509 both use the "$external" database).

+    Finally, MongoDB 3.6 introduces sessions, and allows at most a single authenticated user on any connection which makes use of one.
+Therefore any application that requires multiple authenticated users will not be able to make use of any feature that builds on sessions (e.g. retryable writes).

+    Drivers should therefore guide application creators in the right direction by supporting the association of at most one credential with a MongoClient instance.

+Q: Should a driver support lazy authentication?
+    No, for the same reasons as given in the previous section, as lazy authentication is another mechanism for allowing multiple credentials to be associated with a single MongoClient instance.

 Version History
 ===============

+Version 1.3 Changes
+	* Updated minimum server version to 2.6
+	* Updated the Q & A to recommend support for at most a single credential per MongoClient
+	* Removed lazy authentication section
-2017-08-23: Changed the list of server types requiring authentication.
+	* Changed the list of server types requiring authentication

-2016-11-01: Made providing username for X509 authentication optional.
+	* Made providing username for X509 authentication optional

-2016-08-17: Added FAQ regarding multiple credentials.

 Version 1.2 Changes
 	* Added SCRAM-SHA-1 sasl mechanism